Ghanakanta Bora

-Bayanacharya Ghanakanta Bora Muktiyar is a choreographer and guru (Mentor) of Sattriya dance, a major classical dance tradition of Assam, India.
+Bayanacharya Ghanakanta Bora Muktiyar is a choreographer and guru (mentor) of Sattriya dance, a major Indian classical dance tradition of Assam, India.
 He is also a renowned instrumentalist and author.
 He won the prestigious Sangeet Natak Akademi Award in 2001.

 Early life

 Shri Bora was born in 1950 in Majuli.
-At the age of four, Shri Bora was brought to the Kamalabari Sattra in Majuli as a sattra inmate.
-At the age of six, the child Ghanakanta started receiving training in Sattriya dance and music from the great exponent of the Vaishnavite tradition, Late Maniram Dutta Muktiyar Barbayan.
-Another renowned exponent of the tradition, Shri Raseswar Saikia Barbayan, taught him Natya (art of dancing), Bayan (art of playing Khul/Mridanga) and Ojapali (dance style).
-Shri Ghanakanta completed his training with distinction at an early age and was elevated as Barbayan (one of the principal artists in the sattra) at a young age.
+At the age of four, he was brought to the Kamalabari Sattra in Majuli as a sattra inmate.
+At the age of six, Ghanakanta Bora began receiving training in Sattriya dance and music from the great exponent of the Vaishnavite tradition, the late Maniram Dutta Muktiyar Barbayan.
+Another renowned exponent of the tradition, Shri Raseswar Saikia Barbayan, taught him Natya (the art of dancing), Bayan (the art of playing the Khul/Mridanga), and Ojapali (a traditional dance style).
+Bora completed his training with distinction at an early age and was honored as a Barbayan (one of the principal artists in the sattra) at a young age.